tkych/cl-eval-test/README.md

-Last modified : 2013-07-29 20:02:31 tkych
+Last modified : 2013-07-30 20:04:29 tkych

 version 0.0.01 (alpha)

-(currently, this project is not a library, rather a technique for testing)
+(currently, this project is not a library, rather a technique for development)

 Eval-Test: `#+et (=>? form want)`